Kiwari-Labs/kiwari-labs-contracts/eip-20exp.md

     mapping(address => mapping(uint256 => mapping(uint8 => Slot))) private _balances;
 ```
-With this struct `Slot` it's providing abstract loop in horizontal way more efficient to calculate usable balance of the account because it's provide `slotBalance` so
+With this struct `Slot` it's providing abstract loop in horizontal way more efficient to calculate usable balance of the account because it's provide `slotBalance` which is act as suffix balance so
 you don't need to get to iterate or traversal over the `list` for each `Slot` to calculate the entire slot balance if the slot can presume not expire. otherwise struct `Slot` also providing vertical in a sorted list.

 ##### Buffer Slot